PARAGUAY – Jose Lucas Barros Lima. He’s good looking and beefy, but he hasn’t quite garnered much buzz. I consider him a worthwhile contender.

 RUSSIA – Emil Faizulin.
 At 28 years old, he’s one of the more “mature” contestants in this group, and he also registers as such.
 He does have a handsomeness, though, unlike that notorious 2012 representative from Australia (*shudder*).

 SINGAPORE – Sebastian Foo.
 I think it’s a given that any Singaporean contestant in any male international pageant is guaranteed to have a supremely buffed physique like this guy.
-The only problem is the charisma factor is touch-and-go–sometimes the guy has it, like, say, Manhunt International 2012 Jason Chee, or like this guy, doesn’t.
+The only problem is the charisma factor is touch-and-go–sometimes the guy has it, like, say, Manhunt International 2012 4th runner-up Jason Chee, or like this guy, doesn’t.

 SPAIN – Daniel Torres.
-He’s a replacement for another Daniel, surnamed Rodriguez, who made headlines being an out homosexual.
+He’s a replacement for another Daniel, surnamed Rodriguez, who made headlines for being an out homosexual.
 It’s such a missed opportunity for this pageant to make a diversity statement (a la Denmark’s now legendary Sy Lee at Manhunt 2016 though it looks like Daniel Rodriguez is not flamboyantly effete like Sy is) as the original winner chose to opt out of competing here.
 Some might be dismissive of this guy’s prospects of winning as a result, but looking at all the pictures, he oozes abundant charisma and sex appeal in all of them, and he exudes a friendly outgoing personality.
 Arguably, he also has the best physique out of everyone, too–is that an eight-pack?
 His 6’1″ stature could also allow him to hold his own against the Ultimate Beefcake Behemoth that is Mister Lebanon.
 Many pundits are hyping Italy as the main obstacle of his roommate’s path to the title, but I think this guy is the bigger threat to Paul Iskandar’s presumptive victory.
 If Alan Sim and company find Lebanon too intimidating, he could be a highly appealing choice as a winner.

 P.S.
 From his appearance at the Haeyu launch, it looks like he shaved off his facial hair–he might be strategizing that this is the way he can stand out against a band of scruffy men.
 It unlocks a different kind of handsomeness and he looks smashing, though I marginally prefer his original look.
 He also looks like the sort whose five-o-clock shadow comes in at noon, so it’s conceivable we’ll see him with facial hair again during the finals.
 Let’s see if his strategy pays off.